Skip to main content

 1

-Understand the role of telomerase: Telomerase is an enzyme that adds repetitive nucleotide sequences to the ends of chromosomes, known as telomeres, which protect the chromosome from deterioration.
+Understand the role of telomerase: Telomerase is an enzyme that adds repetitive nucleotide sequences to the ends of chromosomes (telomeres), preventing their shortening during DNA replication.
+This helps maintain chromosome integrity and stability.

-Identify cells where telomerase is active: Telomerase is active in germ cells, stem cells, and certain white blood cells, where it helps maintain telomere length, allowing these cells to divide many times without losing vital DNA sequences.
+Identify cell types where telomerase is active: Telomerase activity is necessary in germ cells (sperm and egg precursors), stem cells, and certain immune cells, as these cells need to divide many times without losing vital genetic information.

-Consider the implications of telomerase activation in cancer: While telomerase activation is beneficial in certain cells, its inappropriate activation in somatic cells can lead to uncontrolled cell division, contributing to cancer development.
+Discuss the link to cancer: While telomerase activation is beneficial in specific cells, inappropriate activation in somatic cells can lead to uncontrolled cell division, contributing to cancer development.
+This highlights the importance of tight regulation of telomerase activity.

 Video duration: